whatisnuclear/website/thorium-myths.md

 * [Richard Martin, "Uranium Is So Last Century — Enter Thorium, the New Green Nuke"](https://www.wired.com/2009/12/ff_new_nukes/) An article about the primary Thorium proponent, Kirk Sorensen.
-Hits every single misconception, and is accidentally misleading on many accounts.
+Hits every single myth, and is accidentally misleading on many accounts.

 * [Pascal-Emmanuel Gobry,"This energy source could solve all of our problems — so why is no one talking about it?"](https://theweek.com/articles/450000/energy-source-could-solve-all-problems--why-no-talking-about) Woah this is a really good yarn.
-Again, hits most misconceptions but even makes up some new ones.
+Again, hits most myths but even makes up some new ones.
 Best quote:

   > If these systems fail, the reactor starts going into meltdown.